pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 ### The Approach

 I expected the approach to be a hike, but if you happen to hitch a ride, most of the approaches are less than 60 seconds from where you park.
 If you stay at La Posada or any of the _casitas_ outside of the park, you're only a short walk away on a paved road.
-You don't really need any hiking gear if you plan on just climbing.
+You don't really need any hiking shoes if you plan on just climbing.
+Rappelling in slip-on canvas shoes felt like a luxury.

 ### Hikes

 Given the short trip and my lack of experience and gear, I opted to go on a hike the second day I stayed at La Posada.
-The hike is called [El Toro](https://www.wikiloc.com/hiking-trails/el-toro-potrero-chico-16258416), and I had heard an older couple talking about their experience with it the night before while having dinner at Leo's.
-They looked absolutely exhausted, but where happy to have done it for the views.
+The trail I took took me to the summit of [El Toro](https://www.wikiloc.com/hiking-trails/el-toro-potrero-chico-16258416).
+I had heard an older couple talking about their experience with it the night before while having dinner at [Leo's](#shop--dine), and they looked absolutely exhausted.
+Their spirits were high and they praised it for the views.
 At the time, I wasn't aware that they were describing the hike I would be doing the next day.

-[Rudy and Karla](https://potrerochico.com) were very helpful in driving me to the trail head that morning, without them I would have probably never found it.
+[Rudy and Karla](https://potrerochico.com) were very helpful in driving me to the trail head that morning, without them I would have probably never found it despite some [detailed instructions](https://potrerochico.com/potrero-chico-rest-day/) on their website.
 While we walked to the start of the trail, I mentioned the couple the night before talking about El Toro and Rudy replied, "yup this is it."

 As I started to disappear into the bushes, Rudy warned me that it was easy to lose sight of the trail in the first 5 minutes or so, but that I would eventually find the trail and the rest of the hike would be well marked.
 He was totally right, and I have several scrapes on my arms and legs to prove my attempt to bushwhack my way to any cairn I could find.